geudde/attic-chest/pages/04.season-3/14.meeting-42/04.epistle/docs.md

 And I loved far, far more sensibility’s tear
 &emsp;Than splendour and riches, and mirth.

-Thus app’d, as life had commenced its bright day
+Thus biass’d, as life had commenced its bright day
-With Maria was coupled each joy;
+&emsp;With Maria was coupled each joy;
 To my every happiness she led the way
 Without her, e’en *Nature* herself look’d not gay
-And with her there was not alloy.
+&emsp;And with her there was not alloy.

 Say then my loved girl bearing this dearest name
-My daughter, my boast and my pride
+&emsp;My daughter, my boast and my pride
 To my comfort thus link’d, to my joy and my fame
 How *doubly* thou hast to my bosom a claim
-Thus by sympathy fondly allied.
+&emsp;Thus by sympathy fondly allied.

 At this moment O! how would thy presence delight
-While on Freedown’s delicious assent
+&emsp;While on Freedown’s delicious assent
 The gay coast of Gallia gladdens the sight
 And boldly the Fareland extends to the sight
-To the left, all the beauties of Kent.
+&emsp;To the left, all the beauties of Kent.

 Below in the Downs a forest behold
-Of ships, from each climate and land
+&emsp;Of ships, from each climate and land
 While alternately tinged with azure and gold
 The Channel rolls sparkling, extensive and bold

-And the spreading sail glides ’long the strand.
+&emsp;And the spreading sail glides ’long the strand.

 The sun is declining, the glad shepherd boy
-To the valley is driving his sheep
+&emsp;To the valley is driving his sheep
 To pen them secure from attack or annoy
 And around us is heard the cricketer’s joy
-As skillful their stations they keep.
+&emsp;As skillful their stations they keep.

-At a distance beneath, the spire ’bove the
+At a distance beneath, the spire ’bove the trees
-And the farm at the bottom appear
+&emsp;And the farm at the bottom appear

-<span data-tippy="Incomplete scan" class="red">(missing)</span>
+While the loaded team bounds o’er the grattan with ease
+And the farmer returning, exultingly sees
+&emsp;His Harvest Lane now very near.

+Thus as every beauty by sea and by land
+&emsp;Enraptures this bosom of mine;
+I pour out my soul, lov’d Maria to *thee*
+Regretting alone thou art not here to see
+&emsp;All that’s beautiful, grand and sublime.

+Farewell! to your Brothers and Sisters so dear
+&emsp;All that’s kind and affectionate say
+And to her, whom he cannot but ever severe
+To our Mother, our Wife, and our Friend, most sincere,
+For amid all our pleasure is still mix’d a tear
+&emsp;That the best belov’d is away.